 This project depends on your support

-The entire Future in Youth program is only made possible through the support of donors and sponsors.
-Your generous contribution to this program will not only ensure its continuation, but you could help expand it to other regions of East Timor.
+The entire FIY program is only made possible through the support of donors and sponsors.
+Your generous contribution to this program will not only ensure its continuation, but you could help expand it into other regions of East Timor.

 Help grow an entire soccer league!

-Your gift helps make the program possible and tangibly provides soccer boots and balls, uniforms, travel, accommodation, local employment, and training.
-With enough financial support, we soon hope to grow the program structure to reach even more disadvantaged communities around Baucau and employ more local staff.
+Your gift helps make the program possible and provides soccer boots and balls, uniforms, travel, accommodation, local employment, and training.
+With enough financial support, we hope to grow the program to reach even more disadvantaged communities around Baucau and employ additional local staff.